edera-dev/diavirt/README.md

 ## Simple Usage (UTM Compatibility)

-diavirt can run a UTM VM using the UTM comapatbility mode:
+diavirt can run a UTM VM using the UTM compatibility mode:

 ```shell
 # Run the VM package named "Debian" with the viewer enabled